buildcenter/WindowsBuilder/docs/walkthrough.md

 -----------
 If you are trying to install Windows on a bare metal PC, go to the tutorial on [building your Windows PE](./walkthrough-winpe.md) USB drive.

+You can also install Windows on bare metal using a VHD.
+This is called "native boot".
+Check out [the tutorial here](./walkthrough-nativeboot.md).

 If your computer has Windows Hyper-V installed, and you want to install your image on a virtual machine, go to the tutorial on [installing WIM on VHD](./walkthrough-vm.md).